You might see our inmates out in the community in orange jumpsuits.

-Our Work Release Program provides paid employment with private employers for non-violent offenders.
+Our Work Release Program provides paid employment with private employers for low level custody offenders.
 At night, these inmates return to jail to serve their sentences.

-About 50 inmates are working for local businesses each day, making around $9 an hour to help pay off their court fines.
+About 75-100 inmates each year are working for local businesses each day, making around $12 an hour to help pay off their court fines.
 The Work Release Program collects $150,000 in child support and over $55,000 in court costs/restitution annually, which helps with our goal of easing the transition from incarceration to the community for offenders.